Scroll to top

 Monday, Arts, Humanities

-Ancient Asian arts and humanities.
-Lecture and seminar, with attention to The Classic of Poetry, or Shijing (1040-700 BC), The Mencius (?-300 BC).
+Ancient conversations in arts and humanities.
+Lecture and seminar, with attention to The Classic of Poetry, or Shijing (1040-700 BC) and The Mencius (?-300 BC).

 Tuesday, Civics, Ethics